The theory of illusion of Śaṅkarācārya

 « Sutra 1.1.2 - janmādy asya yataḥ

-Using the arguments of Śaṅkarācārya, one could argue that this idea that the external energy of the Lord passes through so many transformations, resulting in the creation of the material world, violates the principle that Brahman is unchangeable, just like when we transform a piece of wood into a table, the original ingredient is transformed into something else, and can't be recovered.
+Borrowing the arguments of Śankarācārya, one could argue that the idea of the external energy of the Lord passing through so many transformations and resulting in the creation of the material world violates the principle of Brahman being unchangeable, just like when we transform a piece of wood into a table, the original ingredient is transformed into something else, and can’t be recovered.

 However, that’s not the case.
 A lump of clay may be shaped into different forms and transformed into different types of pots, and later brought back to its original form when the pots are broken and the powder mixed with water.
 The resulting clay could again be molded into different pots, and so on, in an unlimited cycle.
 In this case, the shape changes, but the structure of the ingredient doesn’t, since it can be brought back to its original form at any moment.
 Another example is a spider that creates a web and later eats it.

-Certain types of transformation don't violate the principle of unchangeability.
-When this principle is understood, the idea of Brahman being unchangeable but at the same time transforming His own energy into this material world becomes clear.
+Certain types of transformation don’t violate the principle of unchangeability.
+When this principle is understood, the idea of Brahman being unchangeable but at the same time permuting His own energy into this material world becomes clear.
 The material creation exists eternally as energy, but it is sometimes manifested and sometimes unmanifested.
 The energy thus never changes, but it can be shaped in different ways due to the influence of the three material modes, time, and the work performed by the conditioned souls.

-Prabhupada explains this point in the Caitanya Caritāmṛta:
+Prabhupāda explains this point in the Caitanya Caritāmṛta:

-"The first verse of the Brahma-sūtra is athāto brahma jijñāsā: “We must now inquire into the Absolute Truth.”
+“The first verse of the Brahma-sūtra is athāto brahma jijñāsā: “We must now inquire into the Absolute Truth.”
 The second verse immediately answers, janmādy asya yataḥ: “The Absolute Truth is the original source of everything.”
 Janmādy asya yataḥ does not suggest that the original person has been transformed.
 Rather, it clearly indicates that He produces this cosmic manifestation through His inconceivable energy.
-This is also clearly explained in the Bhagavad-gītā (BG 10.8), where Kṛṣṇa says, mattaḥ sarvaṁ pravartate: “From Me, everything emanates.”
+This is also clearly explained in the Bhagavad-gītā (BG 10.8), where Kṛṣṇa says, mattaḥ sarvam pravartate: “From Me, everything emanates.”
 This is also confirmed in the Taittirīya Upaniṣad (3.1.1): yato vā imāni bhūtāni jāyante.
 “The Supreme Absolute Truth is that from which everything is born.”
-Similarly, in the Muṇḍaka Upaniṣad (1.1.7) it is stated, yathorṇa-nābhiḥ sṛjate gṛhṇate ca: “[The Lord creates and destroys the cosmic manifestation] as a spider creates a web and draws it back within itself."
+Similarly, in the Muṇḍaka Upaniṣad (1.1.7) it is stated, yathorṇa-nābhiḥ sṛjate gṛhṇate ca: “[The Lord creates and destroys the cosmic manifestation] as a spider creates a web and draws it back within itself.”
 (CC Madhya 6.172)

-Srila Prabhupada explains that this process of shaping the external potency into different forms, or pariṇāma-vāda is the correct understanding and the conclusion of Srila Vyāsadeva.
-However, Śaṅkarācārya, anxious to advance his theory of illusion, dismissed this doctrine of by-products by mischaracterizing it as a doctrine of change and advocated instead his theory of illusion or vivarta-vāda, in which the material manifestation is false, a fruit of illusion.
-Just like one may see a rope on the road and confuse it with a snake when in reality there is no snake, a soul thinks the material manifestation exists when under the influence of illusion, but when attaining liberation, sees that in reality there is no material world.
-In this way, Śaṅkarācārya tactfully accused Vyāsadeva of being mistaken in advancing his theory.
+Śrīla Prabhupāda explains that this process of shaping the external potency into different forms, or pariṇāma-vāda, is the correct understanding and the conclusion of Śrīla Vyāsadeva.
+However, Śankarācārya, anxious to advance his theory of illusion, dismissed this doctrine of by-products by mischaracterizing it as a doctrine of change and advocated instead his theory of illusion or vivarta-vāda, in which the material manifestation is false, a fruit of illusion.
+He argues that just like one may see a rope on the road and confuse it with a snake when in reality there is no snake, we think that the material manifestation exists when under the influence of illusion, but when attaining liberation, we see that in reality there is no material world.
+In this way, in advancing his theory, Śankarācārya tactfully accused Vyāsadeva of being mistaken.

-This is confirmed by Lord Caitanya Himself: "The Vedānta-sūtra aims at establishing that the cosmic manifestation has come into being by the transformation of the inconceivable potency of the Supreme Personality of Godhead.
+“The Vedānta-sūtra aims at establishing that the cosmic manifestation has come into being by the transformation of the inconceivable potency of the Supreme Personality of Godhead.
 The touchstone, after touching iron, produces volumes of gold without being changed.
-Similarly, the Supreme Personality of Godhead manifests Himself as the cosmic manifestation by His inconceivable potency, yet He remains unchanged in His eternal, transcendental form. Śaṅkarācārya states that the theory of transformation presented in the Vedānta-sūtra implies that the Absolute Truth itself is transformed.
+Similarly, the Supreme Personality of Godhead manifests Himself as the cosmic manifestation by His inconceivable potency, yet He remains unchanged in His eternal, transcendental form. Śankarācārya states that the theory of transformation presented in the Vedānta-sūtra implies that the Absolute Truth itself is transformed.
 In this way the Māyāvādī philosophers denigrate Śrīla Vyāsadeva by accusing him of error.
-They thus find fault in the Vedānta-sūtra and misinterpret it to try to establish the theory of illusion."
+They thus find fault in the Vedānta-sūtra and misinterpret it to try to establish the theory of illusion.”
 (CC Madhya 6.170-172)

-This was necessary because when the sutra is accepted at face value, "janmādy asya yataḥ" implies that the Supreme Brahman has transcendental potencies and is the creator of the material universes, which in turn implies that Brahman is a conscious being.
-If Śaṅkarācārya accepted these two truths, it would be impossible for him to advance his impersonal doctrine and thus fulfill his mission of bringing people back to the Vedas.
+This was necessary because when the sūtra is accepted at face value, “janmādy asya yataḥ“ implies that the Supreme Brahman has transcendental potencies and is the creator of the material universes, which in turn implies desire.
+Once we accept that Brahman has multiple potencies, desire, and creative intent, it becomes impossible to reject the idea that Brahman is a person.
+Thus, if Śankarācārya were to accept these two truths, it would be impossible for him to advance his impersonal doctrine and fulfill his mission of bringing the followers of Buddhism back to the Vedas.

-Instead, he tactfully accused Vyāsadeva of being wrong in his conclusion, and concluded that in reality, there is no material world; everything is just the fruit of illusion.
-In this way, there is no necessity to accept that Brahman creates anything.
+He thus tactfully accused Vyāsadeva of being wrong in his conclusion, and concluded that in reality, there is no material world; everything is just the fruit of illusion caused by the covering of Māyā.
+In this way, in his doctrine, there is no necessity to accept that Brahman creates anything, because nothing factually exists apart from the qualityless Brahman.

-All our ācāryas vehemently protested this idea.
-On CC Adi 7.122, for exemple, Srila Prabhupada mentions Jīva Goswami:
+All our ācāryas vehemently protested these arguments.
+On CC Adi 7.122, for example, Śrīla Prabhupāda mentions Jīva Gosvāmī:

 “How the Supreme Personality of Godhead remains as He is, never changing, is explained in the Īśopaniṣad: pūrṇasya pūrṇam ādāya pūrṇam evāvaśiṣyate.
 God is complete.
 Even if a complete manifestation is taken away from Him, He continues to be complete.
 The material creation is manifested by the energy of the Lord, but He is still the same person.
 His form, entourage, qualities and so on never deteriorate. Śrīla Jīva Gosvāmī, in his Paramātma-sandarbha, comments regarding the vivarta-vāda as follows: “Under the spell of vivarta-vāda one imagines the separate entities, namely the cosmic manifestation and the living entities, to be one with Brahman.
 This is due to complete ignorance regarding the actual fact.
 The Absolute Truth, or Parabrahman, is always one and always the same.
 He is completely free from all other conceptions of existence.
 He is completely free from false ego, for He is the full spiritual identity.
 It is absolutely impossible for Him to be subjected to ignorance and fall under the spell of a misconception (vivarta-vāda).
 The Absolute Truth is beyond our conception.
 One must admit that He has unblemished qualities that He does not share with every living entity.
 He is never tainted in the slightest degree by the flaws of ordinary living beings.
 Everyone must therefore understand the Absolute Truth to possess inconceivable potencies.”